Treescrub/L4D2-HookController/README.md

 # ScriptUtils
-Contains useful functions for VScripting in L4D2
+Useful functions for VScripting in L4D2